Department of Industries and Commerce (Kerala): Organization structure

-The Industries & Commerce Department is headed by the Hon'ble Minister (Industries, Commerce, Law & Coir).
-The administrative headed of the Industries & Commerce Department is the Principal Secretary (Industries & NORKA).
+The Industries & Commerce Department is headed by the Hon'ble Minister (Industries and Commerce).
+The administrative head of the Industries & Commerce Department is the Principal Secretary (Industries) to Government.

-The incumbent Minister for Industries and Commerce is P. Rajeev and Principal Secretary (Industries) to Government is APM Mohammed Hanish IAS.
+The incumbent Minister for Industries and Commerce is P. K. Kunhalikutty, Minister for Coir Development is Ramesh Chennithala and Principal Secretary (Industries) to the Government is APM Mohammed Hanish IAS.

 The Principal Secretary (Industries) is the administrative head of the department, and assisted by additional secretaries, joint secretaries, deputy secretaries, under secretaries and other secretariat staffs.